enteryournamehere/tcp_shim/README.md

 <h2>Details</h2>

-A program to transparently translate TCP and UDP traffic to RakNet 3.25.
+A program to transparently translate TCP traffic to RakNet 3.25.

 RakNet's protocol is designed to support sending packets with one of multiple reliability modes.
 To achieve this, the RakNet protocol is layered on top of UDP, and implements the necessary protocol structures and behaviors for ensuring the various reliability modes.